mas-bandwidth/yojimbo/BUILDING.md

 4. Download, build and install libsodium

-5. Download, build and install mbedtls

-6. Build release version of yojimbo, run tests
+5. Build release version of yojimbo, run tests

-7. If all tests pass, clean everything and copy the yojimbo server to the /home dir
+6. If all tests pass, clean everything and copy the yojimbo server to the /home dir

-8. When the Docker container is run, start the yojimbo server /home/server on UDP port 40000.
+7. When the Docker container is run, start the yojimbo server /home/server on UDP port 40000.

 For details see docker/Dockerfile and the premake5.lua file with commands that build and run the container instance.

 What's most impressive is that if no dependencies have changed, the numbered steps above are precached as intermediate Docker instances are not rebuilt unless necessary.
-For example, if you have already downloaded and installed wget, g++, libsodium, premake5, mbedtls and you run "premake5 docker" again, these steps are skipped.
+For example, if you have already downloaded and installed wget, g++, libsodium, premake5 and you run "premake5 docker" again, these steps are skipped.

 Try it yourself by running "premake5 docker" once (it should build everything), then run it again.
 It will go straight to the server running on port 40000.
 Similarly, if you change some yojimbo source it automatically rebuilds yojimbo server and runs tests before starting the server.
 Impressive!